IBM/data-prep-kit/transforms/language/doc_quality/python/README.md

   - > 90% of lines starting with a bullet point,
   - > 30% ending with an ellipsis.
   - Require that 80% of words in a document contain at least one alphabetic character, and apply a "stop word" filter, to remove documents that do NOT contain at least TWO of the following English words: the, be, to, of, and, that, have, with; this adequately deals with ostensibly English documents that contain no coherent English text.
-- Perplexity score.
-The smaller the perplexity score, the closer is the text to the targeted domain (i.e., en Wikipedia).
-Journalistic and well written content.
-Distribution of perplexity for different languages may have different shapes.